domingsun134/Assignment/README.md

 ### Model Auto-Switching Issue (Fixed)
 The model selection now properly maintains your choice throughout the conversation.
 The previous issue where models would auto-switch back to phi3 has been resolved.

+### DeepSeek Model Not Pulling (Fixed)
+The DeepSeek model pull script has been updated to match the working Phi-3 pattern.
+Both models should now pull successfully during startup.

+### Authentication Issues (Fixed)
+- **Login/Register Display**: Fixed to show correct buttons for anonymous vs authenticated users
+- **Password Hashing**: Upgraded to bcrypt for secure password storage
+- **Session Management**: Improved session handling for better user experience

 ### Slow Responses
 - Try a smaller model (e.g., `llama2:7b` instead of `llama2:13b`)
 - Close other applications to free up RAM
 - Consider using a more powerful machine

+### Docker Issues
+If you encounter Docker-related issues:
+1. **Line ending errors**: The Dockerfile now includes `dos2unix` to fix Windows/Unix line ending issues
+2. **Permission errors**: The startup script is properly made executable
+3. **Model pull failures**: Both model pull scripts have been standardized for reliability

 ## Customization